usnistgov/Proj-NAD/README.md

 worm.
 The malcious traffic created is in netflow format (.txt).
 The malcious traffic that we have modelled here are as follows:

-1. DDoS attack.
+1. DDoS attack;
-2. Vertical Scan attack
+2. Vertical Scan attac;
-3. Random Scan attack.
+3. Random Scan attack; and
 4. Horizontal Scan attack.

 ---